 Design note: four vertices (typically equidistant from one another) create a square two dimensional (2D) plain, eight vertexes (similarly equidistant) create a three-dimensional (3D) cube.
 When Objects are placed into the scene (e.g. Add » Mesh » Cube) they are positioned relative to their respective Origin and wherever the 3D Cursor is located – they ‘spawn’ there.

 A cube has vertexes in each corner at the +1/-1 unit positioned relative to 0,0,0 on each X, Y and Z axes (this makes the cubes over all size 2x2x2 units (23) – this is how the coordinates for individual vertexes in Blender are determined (locally, relative to the object).

 Structures can be offset relative to an Origin being moved as an Object (global manipulation) versus a mesh (local manipulation) – relative to grid centre both objects above are offset by the same amount (2 units) which has a different affect on their origins, one remain at grid centre whilst its structure is offset (right), whereas the other is repositioned in its entirety, including the Origin.

 (Re)Set Origin (How To..)

-To reset the Origin of an object or selection, click Object menu upper-left of the 3D View, Set Origin then an appropriate option, i.e. Origin to 3D Cursor (Object » Set Origin » [option]) to reset the origin to wherever the 3D Cursor is located in the Scene;
+To reset the Origin of an object or selection, in Object Mode (not Edit Mode) click Object menu upper-left of the 3D View, select Set Origin then an appropriate option, i.e. Origin to 3D Cursor (Object » Set Origin » [option]) to reset the origin to wherever the 3D Cursor is located in the Scene;

 - Geometry to Origin: reposition mesh relative to Origin.